hanabi/hanabi.github.io/Reference.md

 * The next player after that will assume that a *Finesse* occurred.
 However, once they play their *Second Finesse Position* card and see that it is an unrelated suit, then they will know that an *Unnecessary Blue Bluff* occurred.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
-  * Cathy's hand is as follows, from left to right: sky 4, sky 1, sky 4, sky 3, sky 3
+  * Cathy's hand is, from newest to oldest: sky 4, sky 1, sky 4, sky 3, sky 3
   * If Alice clues number 1 to Cathy, she could cleanly "get" the sky 1.
   * Instead, Alice clues blue to Cathy, touching all 5 cards in Cathy's hand.
 Cathy knows that this means that she can play her slot 2 card.
   * Bob sees that Cathy's blue clue was unnecessary, because a number 1 clue could have cleanly gotten the sky 1.
 Since blue clues are only to be used as a last resort, this must be an *Unnecessary Blue Bluff*.